 Despite the resignation of Prime Minister Grenville, the issue of enforcing or repealing the Stamp Act continued to be debated in Parliament.
 During the debates, the right of Parliament to govern the american colonies was affirmed by the passage of the Declaratory Act.
 This affirmed the right of Parliament to legislate for the colonies, “in all cases whatsoever.”

-Quickly following the passage of the Declaratory Act Parliament held hearings.
+Quickly following the passage of the Declaratory Act, Parliament held hearings.
 Witnesses gave their views on the impact and the consequences of the Stamp Act.
 One such witness was Benjamin Franklin.
-When he was asked how the colonists would react if the repeal of the Stamp Act was not passed, he said,
+When he was asked how the colonists would react if the Stamp Act was not repealed, he said,

 “A total loss of the respect and affection the people of America bear to this country, and of all the commerce that depends upon that respect and affections”